Luchi is emotion or emotion is Phulko Luchi?

 The art of making perfect fulko Luchi!

-Here, however, I will be sharing the process of making Moidar Luchi in the post.
-I must mention, the trick I learn from Mammam which I still follow while making this particular type of flatbread.
-Mammam used to say "the trick of getting the perfectly puffed loochi is in the process of shaping the dough!
-It should be completed in 2.5 strokes!
-One, two and a half!"
-Am I confusing you?
-I suppose I am.
-Well, let me elaborate.
+In this post, I will share the process of making moidar loochi.
+I learned a trick from my mother, which I still follow when making this particular type of flatbread.
+My mother used to say, "The key to achieving perfectly puffed loochi lies in the dough-shaping process!
+It should be done in 2.5 strokes!
+One, two, and a half!"
+I apologize if I have confused you.
+Allow me to explain further.

 Bengali Luchi Tips!
 2.5 Strokes to get it done!